Infisical/rust-sdk/README.md

 ```

 **Parameters**
 - `.base_url(url)`: Optional method to set the Infisical instance URL.
 Defaults to `https://app.infisical.com` for Infisical Cloud.
-Use `http://localhost:8080` for local development.
+Use `https://eu.infisical.com` for EU and `http://localhost:8080` for local development.

 ### Core Methods